 Day 2: Depart from Hong Kong

 Meeting your guide and the rest of the group today, you’ll all head to Victoria Peak where, at over 550 metres high, you’ll get to enjoy incredible views of Hong Kong.
 You’ll have a briefing to give you a good idea of what to expect over the next few weeks, and then board the train to Guilin and then Yangshuo.
 You’ll arrive in Yangshuo at around 7:30 this evening.

 Day 3-6: Yangshuo

 On your first morning in stunning Yangshuo, you’ll have the opportunity to take part in an optional traditional Chinese cookery class, as well as an optional kayaking experience on the Li River.
 You can also opt to relax with some traditional Chinese therapies such as hot cupping.

 On day 4, you’ll head out to the Yulong River for an included bike ride and bamboo raft river cruise.
 Glide gently past soaring mountain peaks and hill-slopes blanketed with green.
-Over the next couple of days, you’ll have the chance to try out optional activities including: deep water soloing or a local village visit or heading to a cave complex for a mudbath.
+Over the next couple of days, you’ll have the chance to try out optional activities including a local village visit or heading to a cave complex for a mudbath.
 On day 6, the group will head to Guilin railway station to board a train to Chengdu.

 Day 7-9: Chengdu

 On your first full day in Chengdu, you’ll meet beautiful pandas at China’s biggest Giant Pandan Breeding and Research Centre.
 Seeing these incredible creatures up close is an unforgettable experience.
 You’ll then enjoy your first Mandarin lesson.
 Learn the basics in this class and then try out what you’ve learnt on the locals!

 The rest of your time here is free to explore and get involved with optional activities.
 Optional activities include: getting a massage, a trip to Leshan to see the world’s largest stone Buddha, a trip to a traditional tea house, or helping out at a local charitable programme.
-On day 9, you’ll catch a night train to Xi’an, where you'll arrive in the evening.
+In the afternoon of day 9, you’ll catch a train to Xi’an, where you'll arrive in the evening.